 As created beings, we quite naturally have needs and wants.
 But, it is crucial to understand that in almost everything we do, we have an inner motivation which fuels our actions and that this motivation frequently does not reflect God’s purpose for us.
-Our motivation is usually to fulfill our own self-directed, performance-oriented desires.
+Our motivation is usually to fulfill our own self-directed, self-centered desires.
 Throughout our lives we have been programmed by society to do what we do primarily because we believe, on some level, that our behavior will result in personal benefit.
-We form and follow our self-centered motives for behavior very early in life because we are born as dependent creatures with sin-damaged/love-deprived souls.
-The result is a misguided and unfulfilled striving to meet our own wants and desires.
+The result is a misguided and unfulfilled striving to fulfill the temporary gratifications of our wants and desires.
+We form and follow these self-centered motives for behavior very early in life because we are born as fallen creatures with sin-damaged souls.

 What was the original design?

-God’s power has been made available to us to sanctify our souls, bringing us into the dynamic of real spiritual rest by transforming our character into the likeness of our Lord and Savior, Jesus Christ.
-Yet, the unfortunate truth is, because of the deeply rooted dynamics of self-sufficiency in our lives, we are virtually unable to consistently believe and depend on God’s plan to use His power to free us from the repetitive strongholds of sin.
+God’s power has been made available to us to sanctify our souls through ongoing repentance, bringing us into the dynamic of real spiritual rest by transforming our character into the likeness of our Lord and Savior, Jesus Christ.
+Yet, the unfortunate truth is that because of the deeply rooted dynamics of unrepentant self-sufficiency in our lives, we are virtually unable to consistently believe and depend upon God’s power to free us from the repetitive strongholds of sin.

 How do we find freedom from these behaviors?

-The solution to this dilemma can be accessed through our commitment to a deliberate process of Spirit-led discovery and prayer regarding the roots of our self-reliant, performance-based mentality.
+The solution to this dilemma can be accessed through our commitment to a deliberate process of Spirit-led discovery, prayer and repentance regarding the roots of our self-reliant, performance-based mentality.